javahaq/IBIS_English_Dataset/README.md

 References
 If you use IBIS_English_Dataset for your research, then we would appreciate you including of the following reference in the papers in which you publish your results:

-Haqbeen et al. (2023).
-A large-scale labelled English dataset for Machine learning: Case of Issue-based Information System
+Jawad Haqbeen, Sofia Sahab, Takayuki Ito.
+A large-scale labelled English dataset for Machine learning: Case of Issue-based Information System.
+In Proceedings of the 37th Annual Conference of the Japanese Society for Artificial Intelligence, Kumamoto, Japan, 6–9 June 2023